bridgetownrb/bridgetown/bridgetown-website/src/_docs/testing.md

 rm -rf cypress/integration/examples
 ```

-So now lets create our first test.
+So now let's create our first test.
 Create a file called `navbar.spec.js`
 inside of the `cypress/integrations` directory.

-Inside of the file lets add some assertions.
+Inside of the file let's add some assertions.
 (This is assuming you are
 using a new Bridgetown project.)

 ```javascript